2014felixchang/inf2003-database/README.md

 - mysql
 - body-parser

+1) Open Terminal/Command Prompt
+2) Navigate to the folder containing the js and html file.
-Do: 'npm install express mysql body-parser' to install the necessary libraries
+3) You can do 'npm install' or do: 'npm install express mysql body-parser' This is to install the necessary libraries
 (P.S.
 You would need to install node.js as 'npm' is part of node.js)

 To run the web app: